Summary

 Method 3: Outline and Manual Creation

-Not everyone wants full automation.
-Sometimes you want Claude’s strategic thinking — the structure, the narrative arc, the content — but you want to design the slides yourself.
-Method 3 is for those who value creative control but want to skip the blank-page problem.
+Full automation is not always desirable.
+In some cases, Claude’s strategic contribution—structure, narrative arc, and content—is valuable, but the user prefers to design the slides personally.
+Method 3 is intended for those who value creative control while wishing to avoid the blank-page problem.

 How It Works

-You ask Claude to produce a detailed slide-by-slide outline that includes:
+Claude is asked to produce a detailed slide-by-slide outline that includes:

 - Slide title and layout recommendation